wjackreece/wjackreece/README.md

 🌐 Projects like [UFMBC](https://ufmbc.org) and [ReWork](https://reworkbywj.com) showcase my fusion of skills.
 My coding journey centers around JavaScript and using power of frameworks like React to bring my ideas to life.

 🎯 Guiding others to unlock tech's potential is my passion.
 As an advocate, I'm driven to make tech accessible and engaging.
-I'm not just coding; I'm building bridges between dreams and reality.
+I'm not just coding; I'm building bridges between creativity and code.

 🔗 Explore more of my story on [LinkedIn](https://www.linkedin.com/in/wynstona-jackreece/). let's craft a future where technology empowers and connects, one line of code at a time.